-It is a medium density rubber foam that has been pre-cut to the general size of chimneys.
+It is a medium density foam that has been pre-cut to the general size of chimneys.
 Measuring 1000mm long x 300mm wide and 100mm thick, a Chimney Draught Stopper is easily trimmed to shape and be inserted into the throat of your chimney.

 Watch this video to see how to achieve an excellent result into stopping your open chimney.

 Chimney Draught Stoppers have a number of excellent qualities including not being impacted by water.

 If you wish to remove the plug, it can be easily extracted.
 We suggest you attach a string around the plug if you wish to remove it on a regular basis.
 It is also a useful idea to include a reminder in the hearth that you have a plug inserted into the chimney – just in case you forget.